ssigwart/vscode-smarty/README.md

 - `smarty.pluginDirs`: List of directories to search fro Smarty plugins in.
 - `smarty.xssExemptRegularExpressions`: List of regular expressions to disable XSS warnings on.
 For example, `"_ts$"` will skip warnings on variables ending in `_ts` and `"^\\$myVar$"` will skip warnings on the `$myVar` variable.
 - `smarty.xssExemptModifiers`: List of Smarty modifiers that will suppress XSS warning.
 For example, `"custom_xss_cleaner"` would remove warnings on `{$myVar|custom_xss_cleaner}`.
+- `smarty.customModifiers`: List of custom Smarty modifiers to show in completions.
+This is useful for plugins not defined in the plugins directory.